What is Communication Studies

 As noted in a recent program review, “The Communication Studies program offers a very effective program of study that provides a balance between theory and application.
 Because of this balance, students are confident of their ability to apply their knowledge and skills to virtually any professional and personal setting.
 In addition to practical professional applications, the curriculum is set to prepare students to enter virtually any graduate communication program in the country.”

 Opportunities for International Study

 Students in the College of Communication and Information are encouraged to participate in a study abroad program as part of the University of Tennessee’s commitment to make our graduates “Ready for the World.”
 Studying abroad opens up many opportunities for students to learn about communication and information in an international setting, develop cross-cultural communication skills, and enhance their marketability and career options.
 Students often say that their study abroad experience was the highlight of their college years.
-Communication and information students may study journalism in Denmark or the Netherlands, intercultural communication in Paris and Brussels, video production and travel writing in Cyprus, global public relations and social media in Italy, British media in London, foreign language in any number of countries, or participate in the study abroad program of their choice.
+Communication and information students may study journalism in Denmark or the Netherlands, intercultural communication in Paris and Brussels, foreign language in any number of countries, or participate in the study abroad program of their choice.
 Most students participate in study abroad during their second or third year at UT.

 Learn more about UT’s Ready for the World initiative to help students gain the international and intercultural knowledge they need to succeed in today’s world.

 |English 101, 102||6|

 |Arts and Humanities Elective||3|

 |Key Tracking Courses: English 101, 102; Quantitative Reasoning Elective; Natural Science Electives; Psychology 110.|